COR-OPT/SuperPolyak.py/README.md

 # References

 [0] V. Charisopoulos, D. Davis.
-A superlinearly convergent subgradient method for sharp semismooth problems, 2022.
-URL: https://arxiv.org/abs/2201.04611.
+A superlinearly convergent subgradient method for sharp semismooth problems, _Mathematics of Operations Research_, to appear. arXiv: https://arxiv.org/abs/2201.04611.

 [1] Qi and Sun

 [^semismooth]: This story is somewhat subtle.
 One could of course reformulate the problem to finding a root of the **smooth** mapping $F(x,y) = (x,2y)$ and apply the standard Newton method, which would converge superlinearly.
 However, our goal is to treat the loss function $f(x) = \|(x, 2y)\|$ as a blackbox, accessible only through gradient and function evaluations.
 Under this setting, Newton's method only converges linearly.

+[^subregularity]: To the best of our knowledge, without assuming further smoothness properties, superlinear convergence semismooth Newton methods must assume the Jacobian is injective.
+In contrast, SuperPolyak requires the mapping to be metrically subregular, a weaker property in general.